ab3llini/64Key/README.md

 ## Building

+#### Note: the diffconfig contains just the lines to be changed w.r.t the default configuration, this makes it more readable and portable across versions.

 To build a 64Key image we need to clone this repo and then launch `bootstrap.sh` that will take care of:
 - cloning the openwrt repository